 Sen. Claire McCaskill says she will investigate weight-loss scams, including holding a hearing on deceptive advertising, and wants media outlets to beef up their monitoring of such ads per a new FTC online resource.

-That was a reference to a "Submit Your Scam" button on her senate Web site McCaskill had created to her constituents can provide anecdotal evidence of such scams.
+That was a reference to a 'Submit Your Scam" button on her senate Web site McCaskill had created so her constituents can provide anecdotal evidence of such scams.
 She said that after collecting that info, she would hold a hearing in the first half of 2014.

 McCaskill called on media outlets to quickly implement new guidelines for spotting deceptive claims.
-"By adhering to these new rules, media outlets will be able to protect their reputations and prevent harming their customers by running airing claims known to be false," her office said in a release.
+"By adhering to these new rules, media outlets will be able to protect their reputations and prevent harming their customers by running airing claims known to be false," her office said in announcing the effort.

 There was a problem.
 Please refresh the page and try again.